 2] Remove & Update corrupt Display or Graphics Driver

 If the graphics driver is misbehaving a lot, chances are that your driver has gone corrupt.
 You will have to either re-install the driver or update to the latest version.
-Many a time old drivers are not compatible with latest Windows Update as a result of which Display drivers stop responding.
+Many a time old drivers are not compatible with the latest Windows Update as a result of which Display drivers stop responding.

 There are two ways to fix this.
 You can remove it manually using Device Manager or from the Control Panel.
 You may need administrative privileges to complete this.

 - Open Device Manager by either searching in Start Menu or type devmgmt.msc and press Enter in the run prompt.

 - Find Display Adapters and expand it.